cslu-nlp/DetectorMorse/README.md

 A. Mikheev.
 2002.
 Periods, capitalized words, etc. _Computational Linguistics_ 28(3): 289-318.

 J.C.
 Reynar & A. Ratnaparkhi.
 1997.
 A maximum entropy approach to identifying sentence boundaries.
-In _Proc.
-5th Conference on Applied Natural Language Processing_, pages 16-19.
+In _Proceedings of the 5th Conference on Applied Natural Language Processing_, pages 16-19.

 M.D.
 Riley.
 1989.
 Some applications of tree-based modelling to speech and language indexing.
-In _Proc.
-DARPA Speech and Natural Language Workshop_, pages 339-352.
+In _Proceedings of the DARPA Speech and Natural Language Workshop_, pages 339-352.